 RUBIN: Anyone who says that the Iranian people might rise up and support bombing their country has never been to Iran nor talked to Iranians.

 GJELTEN: Rubin spent five years in Iran doing research.
 He has a whole list of ways the United States could promote regime change in Iran, like support independent trade unions, set up a clandestine communication system, recruit defectors - all to bring about an end to the current government.

-Mr. THOMAS CAROTHERS (Carnegie Endowment for International Peace): I understand the impulse on the part of many people here in Washington now to say we do need regime change in Iran.
+THOMAS CAROTHERS: I understand the impulse on the part of many people here in Washington now to say we do need regime change in Iran.
 It would be a good thing.
 But I'm cautious if we make that the basis of our policy and say our policy will only succeed if this occurs because, you know, there's strong evidence pointing to the fact that we don't always get what we want in that regard.

 MONTAGNE: And an update now on a story we're tracking this morning.
 Federal authorities say that last night, they caught a man accused of driving a car loaded with explosives into Times Square.
 His name is Faisal Shahzad.
 This morning, President Obama told a business gathering that, quote, "justice will be done."

 BARACK OBAMA: This incident is another sobering reminder of the times in which we live.
 Around the world and here at home, there are those who would attack our citizens and who would slaughter innocent men, women and children in pursuit of their murderous agenda.